These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 4. Preview dialers

 In a preview dialer, the software pops up information about the next contact before connecting the call (via CRM integration).
 This allows agents to personalize their approach and prepare for the conversation ahead.
-It’s like call pop for incoming calls but in reverse.
+It’s like call pop for incoming calls, but in reverse.

 Unlike a predictive dialing system, the agent has the power to start the call, allowing them enough time to prepare to fully engage with the customer.
+Progressive dialers, on the other hand, enhance agent productivity by automatically dialing the next number as soon as an agent finishes their current call, promoting a continuous flow of calls.

 Advantages: